Abahope/Asynchronize-Django/README.md

 - In the I/O-bound create route, increasing latency decreased max sRPS and overall successes for Sync and Async Limited (Table 3).
 The effect was more noticable for Sync.

-**Table 2: I/O-bound DB read.** Maximum successful requests per second & Overall succesful requests for combinations of Server (Async/Sync) and Latency (0ms, 100ms, 200ms).
+**Table 2: I/O-bound DB read.** Max sRPS per second & Overall successes for combinations of Server (Async/Sync) and Latency (0ms, 100ms, 200ms).
 There is a higher throughput at high latencies when using Async.

 | Added latency (ms) | Sync         | Async Limited | Async Unlimited |
 | ------------------ | ------------ | ------------- | --------------- |